yash66699/Insigt_Wave/README.md

 - Different cities with unique environmental patterns
 - Broader gig economy segments with similar income dependencies

-👉 However, the current implementation remains **persona-focused** to ensure depth, accuracy, and relevance.
+👉 However, the current implementation remains **persona-focused** to ensure depth, accuracy, and relevance.\

 ---

+### 3.9 Intelligent Support System (Agent + Human-in-the-Loop)

+To enhance user experience and system reliability, we introduce an **AI-powered support agent** that acts as the primary interface for delivery partners.

+#### 🤖 AI Support Agent (Primary Layer)
+- Assists users with onboarding, policy understanding, and coverage details
+- Provides real-time updates on active coverage and triggered events
+- Explains payout decisions in a transparent and user-friendly manner

-### 3.9 Fallback & Exception Handling (Human-in-the-Loop)
+#### ⚠️ Exception Handling & Escalation

-While the platform is designed for **fully automated, zero-touch claim processing**, real-world scenarios may introduce unexpected conditions such as data inconsistencies, API failures, or edge-case disruptions.

-To ensure reliability and trust, we introduce a **Human-in-the-Loop fallback mechanism**:

-- ⚠️ **Exception Detection:**
-  The system flags anomalies such as conflicting data inputs, missing API responses, or unusual claim patterns
+While the core insurance system operates in a fully automated, parametric manner, certain edge cases may arise:

+- Missing or inconsistent external data (e.g., API failures)
+- Conflicting signals across risk layers
+- Suspicious or anomalous claim patterns

+In such scenarios:

+- 🚨 The system flags the case for review
-- 🤖 **AI-Assisted Review:**
+- 🤖 The AI agent gathers contextual information
-  A lightweight decision support system provides context and recommendations

-- 👨‍💼 **Human Intervention (Agent Layer):**
-  In rare cases, flagged claims are reviewed by a support agent to ensure fair resolution

-- 🔁 **Feedback Loop:**
+- 👨‍💼 A human support agent intervenes only when necessary

+#### 🔁 Continuous Learning Loop
-  These cases are fed back into the AI system to continuously improve future predictions and fraud detection
+All escalated cases are fed back into the system to improve:
+- Risk prediction accuracy
+- Fraud detection models
+- Trigger reliability

-👉 This hybrid approach ensures **high automation efficiency while maintaining robustness, fairness, and user trust**.
+👉 This ensures a balance between **high automation efficiency** and **real-world robustness**, without compromising the zero-touch claim experience.

 ---